phoboslab/Quakespasm-Rift/README.md

 ## Linux and Windows

+The Windows Visual Studio solution integrates, builds and links against the provided Oculus SDK.

-Building for Linux or Windows hasn't yet been updated to make use of the included Oculus SDK.
-They also require SDL.
+Building for Linux or Windows will require you to provide the SDL 1.2.15 headers + libaries and configure path(s) in the respective development/build environments.

 LICENSE
 =======